$5.33 with 84 percent savings

 Customer reviews

 Customers find the book incredibly helpful, filled with thousands of suggestions from high achievers, and consider it one of their favorite books of all time.
-Moreover, the writing style receives positive feedback, with one customer describing it as "delightful discourses distilled to pithy directives."
-Additionally, they appreciate how it distills Tim Ferriss's lengthy podcast episodes, with one noting it serves as an encyclopedia version of his podcast.
-The book is entertaining and enjoyable to browse, with one customer comparing it to a daily devotional, and customers find it worth the price for the level of knowledge it provides.
+The writing style receives positive feedback, with one customer describing it as "delightful discourses distilled to pithy directives."
+Moreover, they appreciate its entertainment value and daily practices, with one noting it's like a high-intensity workout, while another describes it as a daily devotional.
+Additionally, the book offers incredible value for the level of knowledge it provides.
 However, the organization receives mixed reviews, with some finding it well-structured while others consider it unorganized.

-Customers find the book's content incredibly helpful and filled with wisdom, with one customer noting it contains thousands of suggestions from high achievers.
+Customers find the book's content incredibly helpful, providing many nuggets of wisdom and amazing insights, with one customer noting it contains thousands of suggestions from high achievers.

 "...is one of the most - SCRATCH THAT IT IS THE MOST calorically dense advice/insight/tools written works I have ever read...."
 Read more